Bujinski/reading-notes/class2.md

 ## Q: Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?
 (Arguments are extra instructions given to a command.)

+1) cd projects

+> This is changing the directory (cd) to the projects folder.

+2) mkdir new-project

+> This is making (mkdir) a new directory that is named new-project.

+3) touch new-project/newfile.md

+> This is making (touch) a new file (newfile.md) in the folder new-project.

+> This will go to that directory (new-project) and create the new file (newfile.md).

+4) cd ..

+> This is changing directories by going back to the previous folder.

+> Changes with x1 . stays in the same directory, x2 .. goes back one, etc.

+5) ls projects/new-project

+> This is listing (ls) everything in the folder (new-project) by moving/changing directories through the path projects -> new-project.